imazen/resizer/Plugins/FastScaling/readme.md

 FastScaling is a self-contained mixed-mode DLL.
 You will need to install the correct NuGet package depending upon whether your application is run as a 32-bit program or as a 64-bit program.
 IIS Express can run in either mode, and different installations of Visual Studio can have different results.

+You will also need into install the [Visual C++ 2013 Redistributable package](https://www.microsoft.com/en-us/download/details.aspx?id=40784) if it is not already installed.

 `Install-Package ImageResizer.Plugins.FastScaling.x64`

 or